 The history of Jewish-Ukrainian relations hasn't been a happy one.
 But these days, the two sides are joining forces against Vladimir Putin.

-- By Josh CohenJosh Cohen is a former U.S. State Department project officer involved in managing economic reform projects in the former Soviet Union.
-He currently works for a satellite technology company and contributes to a number of foreign policy-focused media outlets.
+- By Josh CohenJosh Cohen is a former U.S. State Department project officer who worked on managing economic reform projects in the former Soviet Union.
+He works for a satellite technology company and contributes to a number of media outlets.
 Follow him on Twitter: @jkc_in_dc.

 In the propaganda battle between Russia and Ukraine, Russian president Vladimir Putin has been playing up the nationalist roots of the new government in Kiev, alleging — among other things — that it is composed of "neo-Nazis, Russophobes, and anti-Semites."
 Putin’s attacks have stirred up memories of ugly events in Ukrainian history, from the violence directed at Jews during Ukrainian uprisings against Polish rule in the 17th and 18th centuries, to the pogroms of the 1800s and 1900s in cities such as Odessa, Kirovograd, and Kiev.
 More recently, during the Nazi occupation of Ukraine during World War II, the dreaded Ukrainian Auxiliary Police — trained by the Nazis at the SS camp of Trawniki — played an active role in the extermination of 900,000 Ukrainian Jews.